Lithium aluminium germanium phosphate: Chemical and electrochemical stability

 One of the main advantages of LAGP is its chemical stability in the presence of oxygen, water vapour, and carbon dioxide, which simplifies the manufacture process preventing the use of a glovebox or protected environments.
 Unlike sulfide-based solid electrolytes, which react with water releasing poisonous gaseous hydrogen sulfide, and garnet-type lithium lanthanum zirconium oxide (LLZO), which react with water and CO2 to form passivating layers of LiOH and Li2CO3, LAGP is practically inert in humid air.

 Another important advantage of LAGP is its wide electrochemical stability window, up to 6 V, which allows the use of such electrolyte in contact with high-voltage cathodes, thus enabling high energy densities.
 However, the stability at very low voltages and against lithium metal is controversial: even if LAGP is more stable than LATP because of the absence of titanium, some literature works report on the reduction of Ge^{4+} by lithium as well, with formation of Ge^{2+} and metallic germanium at the electrode-electrolyte interface and dramatic increase of interfacial resistance.

 The possible decomposition mechanism of LAGP in contact with metallic lithium is reported in the equation below:

-2LiGe2(PO4)3 + 4Li -> 3GeO2 + 6LiPO3 + Ge

 Synthesis

 Several synthesis methods exist to produce LAGP in the form of bulk pellets or thin films, depending on the required performances and final applications.
 The synthesis path significantly affects the microstructure of the LAGP material, which plays a key role in determining its overall conductive properties.
 Indeed, a compact layer of crystalline LAGP with large and connected grains, and minimal amount of secondary, non-conductive phases ensures the highest conductivity values.
 On the contrary, an amorphous structure or the presence of small grains and pores tend to hinder the motion of lithium ions, with values of ionic conductivity in the range of 10^{–8} - 10^{–6} S/cm for glassy LAGP.

 In most cases, a post-process thermal treatment is performed to achieve the desired degree of crystallinity.